sobjornstad/rppas/docs/manual.md

 You can also store the dates during which you have used each notebook and, for journals, keep track of events that occurred during those dates.

-There is also a way to import from CSV, and a similar export feature (for printing the index or doing anything else with it) is planned.
+There is also a way to import from CSV, and a similar export feature is planned.
+Finally, if you have LaTeX and the necessary packages installed on your system, you can print out a nicely formatted paper version of your index.

 Setup and running
 =================